-I was born in Champaign, Illinois, where my parents were students.
-From Champaign my parents moved to the Chicago area and divorced.
+I was born in Illinois, where my parents were students.
+From campus my parents moved to the Chicago area and divorced.
 I spent my formative years in the Chicago suburbs and metro area.

 From an early age I was inspired by the power of film.
 Also instilled in me was a deep appreciation for the natural world.